-While there are many different styles of referencing, at Newington College the preferred referencing styles for academic work are APA 6th edition (for in-text citation/works cited) and Oxford (for footnotes/endnotes).
+While there are many different styles of referencing at Newington College the preferred referencing style for academic work is APA (7th Edition) also known as APA7.

 Please use this toolkit for guidance on how to reference your work.

-Please check your assessment information for the style of referencing required.
-It may differ between subjects.
+Please check your assessment notification and with your teacher for the style of referencing required as it may differ between subjects.

 The best way to avoid plagiarism is to recognise when you need to provide a reference.